saardr/saardr.github.io/_posts/2021-09-15-CryptoPals-Set-2-BlockCiphers-(challenges-7-16).md

     - CryptoPals Set 2 writeup
     - AES
     - CryptoPals writeups
+toc: true
 ---

-#### the following are my solutions + explanations to the second set of the cryptopals challenges, other set solutions can be found at my [github](https://github.com/saardr)
+ the following are my solutions + explanations to the second set of the cryptopals challenges, other set solutions can be found at my [github](https://github.com/saardr)

-##### the challenges will not be solved in their order, but rather in the order that makes the code most readable throughout.
+ the challenges will not be solved in their order, but rather in the order that makes the code most readable throughout.

 ## Challenge 9 + 15: Implement PKCS#7 padding and validation